 Chico is ChiChis And Me “senior” ambassador.
 He is here to help with advice and tips on how to keep your senior Chi healthy and happy.

 My precious Pebbles is at this writing 10 and will be 11 in August of 2017.
 My youngest son got Pebbles when she was only 9 weeks old, and named her Pebbles because of the markings on her back that look like little pebbles.
-Because of a recent divorce, he was living with us temporarily at the time.
+He was living with us at the time.
 I was with him when he got her, but she was his dog.
 He took her everywhere with him, they especially enjoyed fishing together.
 She was (and still is) such a tiny little thing and would just follow him around and stay right by his side.

 When Pebbles was only 6 months old, my husband and I moved to Houston for three months for some medical treatment.
 Pebbles was only 6 months old and had just been spayed, what we called her “big girl surgery”.
 While we were gone she was going to be home alone all day while our son was at work.
 We all agreed that would not be good for her, so together we decided it would be best if she went with us.
 We were only going to be gone for three months and while we were there we would be home most of the day, plus she and Chico would have each other for company when we did leave the apartment.